parcio/haura/docs/src/bectl/build.md

 from the `bectl` directory to build `bectl` on its own.

-To avoid path specification on each invocation of the application you may also install the app via `cargo` to your local user.
+To avoid specifiyng the location of the binary or running `bectl` with `cargo run` on each invocation you can also install the app via `cargo` to your local user.

 ```sh
 $ cargo install --path .